 Stunning antique and vintage brooches from the Georgian era through to the 1970s.
-Great selections including precious metals, gemstone and costume jewellery and includes clips and pins.
+100's to buy including gold and silver, gemstone and costume jewellery and including clips and pins.
 An unusual brooch to wear everyday or as a special gift can be found here.

 Buyers guide to Vintage and Antique brooches